+In a nonjudicial foreclosure, the third party who normally handles the foreclosure process is called a "trustee."
 In theory, a foreclosure trustee is a neutral party, but the lender or loan servicer usually chooses the trustee, who is often affiliated with the lender or the lender’s attorney.
 Few states have laws addressing the neutrality of foreclosure trustees.
-So, trustees typically look out for lenders—rather than borrowers—in foreclosures because they have a financial incentive to do so.
+So, trustees typically look out for lenders' interests, rather than borrowers' interests, in foreclosures because they have a financial incentive to do so.

-In a home loan transaction, a lender normally requires a borrower to sign either a mortgage or a deed of trust.
+A lender normally requires a borrower to sign either a mortgage or a deed of trust in a home loan transaction.
 This document creates a security interest in the borrower’s property.
-(When you give a lender a security interest in your property, this means the property acts as collateral for the debt.)
+When you give a lender a security interest in your property, the property acts as collateral for the debt.

 Lenders in some states, like Ohio and New York, use mortgages to create a security interests in properties.
-In other states, like California and Oregon, lenders use deeds of trust or a similar-sounding document.
-In Georgia, for example, the document that gives a lender a security interest in a property is called a "Security Deed."
+In other places, like California and Oregon, lenders use deeds of trust or a similar-sounding document.
+For example, in Georgia, the document that gives a lender a security interest in a property is called a "Security Deed."

 Mortgages and deeds of trust tend to have many of the same general provisions.
 For example, most mortgages and deeds of trust require the borrower to have homeowners’ insurance and maintain the property in good condition.
 Also, both mortgages and deeds of trust give the lender the ability to sell the home through a process called foreclosure if the borrower fails to make payments or breaches the contract in some other way.

 The other major difference between mortgages and deeds of trust is how the foreclosure process works.
-Mortgages are ordinarily foreclosed judicially, while deeds of trust are often foreclosed nonjudicially.
+Mortgages are ordinarily foreclosed judicially (though not always), while deeds of trust are often foreclosed nonjudicially.

 Depending on state law, a trustee might be an individual, like an attorney, or a business entity, like a bank or a title company.
 Sometimes, state law limits who may act as a trustee in specific ways.
 For example, in Washington, foreclosure trustees must have a physical presence in the state by maintaining an office in the state with telephone service at such address.